 Hockessin in New Castle County, Delaware — The American Northeast (Mid-Atlantic)

 Location.
-39° 47.092′ N, 75° 42.01′ W. Marker is in Hockessin, Delaware, in New Castle County.
-Marker is on Grant Avenue, on the left when traveling east.
+39° 47.085′ N, 75° 42.322′ W. Marker is in Hockessin, Delaware, in New Castle County.
+Marker is at the intersection of Valley Road and Evanson Road on Valley Road.
 Touch for map.
-Marker is at or near this postal address: 634 Grant Avenue, Hockessin DE 19707, United States of America.
+Marker is in this post office area: Hockessin DE 19707, United States of America.
 Touch for directions.

 Credits.
-This page was last revised on June 16, 2016.
+This page was last revised on December 26, 2019.
 This page originally submitted on April 27, 2016, by Bill Pfingsten of Bel Air, Maryland.
-This page has been viewed 194 times since then and 16 times this year.
+This page has been viewed 267 times since then and 5 times this year.
+Last updated on December 26, 2019, by Carl Gordon Moore Jr. of North East, Maryland.
 Photos: 1, 2. submitted on April 27, 2016, by Bill Pfingsten of Bel Air, Maryland.